 A user agent is any software that retrieves, renders and facilitates end-user interaction with Web content.

-The classic user agent is a browser.
+A “classic” example of a user agent is a browser.
 A media player, which only performs these functions for time-based media, is also user agent.
 Web applications and some mobile apps that render web content are also user agents.

 For specific advice in determining if software is a user agent, see What Qualifies as a User Agent (Implementing UAAG 2.0).
 User agents may also include authoring tool features: see Relationship to the Authoring Tool Accessibility Guidelines (ATAG) 2.0.
 For information on the difference between web applications and content see Relationship to the Web Content Accessibility Guidelines.